Stability and Robust Regulation of Passive Linear Systems: Passive Controllers for Robust Output Regulation

 In both cases the controller is robust with respect to all perturbations that preserve the stability of the closed-loop system and for which $i\R\subset \rho(\tilde{A}_e)$. \end{theorem}

-\begin{proof} The controller $(\Ac ,\Bc,\Cc,\Dcone)$ is passive and its transfer function $\G(\gl)$ satisfies $\re \G(i\gw)=\Dcone>0$ for all $\gw\in\R \setminus \set{i\gw_k}_{k=1}^q$.
+\begin{proof} The controller $(\Ac ,\Bc,\Cc,\Dcone)$ is passive and its transfer function $\G(\gl)$ satisfies $\re \G(i\gw)=\Dcone>0$ for all $\gw\in\R \setminus \set{\gw_k}_{k=1}^q$.
 The operators $(\Ac ,\Bc)$ satisfy~\eqref{eq:Gconds}.
-Indeed, the injectivity of $\Bc$ in~\eqref{eq:Gconds2} follows directly from the fact that the components $(\Cck)^\ast$ of $\Bc$ are boundedly invertible by assumption.
-Condition~\eqref{eq:Gconds1} can be verified using the diagonal structure of $\Ac $ and the invertibility of $(\Cck)^\ast$.
+Indeed, the injectivity of $\Bc$ in~\eqref{eq:Gconds2} follows directly from the fact that the components $\Cck^\ast$ of $\Bc$ are boundedly invertible by assumption.
+Condition~\eqref{eq:Gconds1} can be verified using the diagonal structure of $\Ac $ and the invertibility of $\Cck^\ast$.

-To prove closed-loop stability, we apply Theorem~\ref{thm:CLstabstr} to $\PARsysS$ and $\PARcontrone$.
-Condition~(2) of the theorem is satisfied since for any $\gw\in \R\setminus \set{\gw_k}_{k=1}^q$ we have $\re G(i\gw)= \re(\Cc R(i\gw,\Ac )\Bc +\Dcone) = \Dcone>0$.
-Condition~(3) of Theorem~\ref{thm:CLstabstr} can be verified, for example, using the argument at the end of the proof of Theorem~\ref{thm:CLstabnonuniform}.
+To prove closed-loop stability, we apply Theorem~\ref{thm:CLstabstr} to $\PARsysS$ and $(\Ac,\Bc,\Cc,\Dcone)$.
+Condition~(2) of the theorem is satisfied since for any $\gw\in \R\setminus \set{\gw_k}_{k=1}^q$ we have $\re G(i\gw)= \re(\Cc R(i\gw,\Ac )\Bc +\Dcone) = \Dcone>0$, and condition~(3) is satisfied by Lemma~\ref{lem:CLstabstrongsuff} since $\Cck$ are invertible.
 Thus the strong and exponential closed-loop stabilities follow from Theorem~\ref{thm:CLstabstr}.
 Finally, the conclusion that the controller solves the robust output regulation problem follows from~\cite[Thm.
 13]{Pau17b}.
 The results in~\cite{Pau17b} are presented for controllers with $\Dc=0$, but they are applicable since $\Dc\geq 0$ can be written as an output feedback for the system~\eqref{eq:plantfull} without changing the properties of the closed-loop system.
-Moreover, the results are presented for an infinite set $\set{i\gw_k}_{k\in\SIndset}$, but they also apply trivially when $\SIndset$ is finite. \end{proof}
+Moreover, the results are presented for an infinite set $\set{\gw_k}_{k\in\SIndset}$, but they also apply trivially when $\SIndset$ is finite. \end{proof}

 \begin{proposition} The regulation error in Theorem~\textup{\ref{thm:ContrConstFin}} converges pointwise, i.e., $\norm{e(t)}\to 0$ as $t\to \infty$, for all initial states $x_{e0}\in X_e$ satisfying $A_ex_{e0}+B_e\distref(0)\in X_e$.
 If the closed-loop system is exponentially stable, then for all $\yref(t)$ and $\wdist(t)$ there exist $M_e,\ga>0$ such that \eq{ \norm{e(t)}\leq M_ee^{-\ga t}(\norm{A_ex_{e0}+B_e\distref(0)}+1) } for all $x_{e0}\in X_e$ satisfying $A_ex_{e0}+B_e\distref(0)\in X_e$. \end{proposition}